tom-seddon/ghouls-tng/README.md

   value
 - `G#` ("ghost count") - number of ghosts for testing purposes.
 Use `SHIFT+3` (`#`) to change this value
+- `TA` ("time attack") - `Y` or `N` depending on whether the test mode is time attack or classic/infinite lives (the distinction being moot in the editor)

 ## Springs

 Springs can't be placed in the top 2 rows of the level.
-The resulting jump height would cause the player to go off the top of the screen, something that isn't handled properly.
+The resulting jump height would cause the player to go off the top of the screen.

 ## Ghost start area